 - Denture cleaners

 This brief list contains only a few of the many products that may cause chemical burns.
 If you experienced a burn injury while using the product as directed, you may be entitled to compensation for damages.
-Contact a Charleston chemical burn injury lawyer as soon as possible to discuss your case and your available legal options.
+Contact a West Virginia chemical burn injury lawyer as soon as possible to discuss your case and your available legal options.

 Chemical Burns in the Workplace